UEFA Europa League Review: Reus leads Dortmund rout, AZ complete late comeback

 Thomas Tuchel's side were rampant at Signal Iduna Park, their slick passing and movement creating a host of chances on the Odd goal.

-After Ole Halvorsen had given the visitors a surprise lead, Dortmund took control as goals from Henrikh Mkhitaryan and Shinji Kagawa sandwiched a Marco Reus double to put them in complete command at the break.
+After Ole Halvorsen had given the visitors a surprise lead, Dortmund took control and goals from Henrikh Mkhitaryan, Shinji Kagawa sandwiched a Marco Reus double to put them in complete command at the break.

 Ilkay Gundogan grabbed his first of the season before Reus completed his hat-trick and Kagawa wrapped up an emphatic 11-5 aggregate win a minute from the end.

 Dortmund will be joined in Friday's group-stage draw by Bordeaux and Ajax after both snuck through their second legs against Kairat and Jablonec respectively.

 Bordeaux needed a late Enzo Crivelli strike to earn a 2-2 aggregate draw and progress on away goals, while 10-man Ajax drew 0-0 in the Czech Republic to advance 1-0.

 The Premier League will only have its two automatic qualifiers - Liverpool and Tottenham - in the competition proper after Southampton were beaten 1-0, and 2-1 on aggregate, by Midtjylland – Morten Rasmussen grabbing the only goal in Denmark.

 After their 5-1 win over HJK in the first leg, Krasnodar were able to cruise through courtesy of a goalless draw in Finland, while Lech Poznan completed a 4-0 aggregate success with a 1-0 win over Videoton.

 Qualification was nowhere near as easy for AZ, though, the Eredivisie side needing two goals in the final 10 minutes against Astra to turn their tie around.